elyra-ai/canvas/docs/pages/02-canvas/03-callbacks/index.md

-# Event listener callbacks
+# Common Canvas callbacks

 You can *optionally* provide callback listeners.
 These will be called when the user interacts with the canvas.

 These listeners are as follows:

 ## contextMenuHandler
 ```js
     contextMenuHandler(source, defaultMenu)